London. Not only the capital city of England but one of the most visited cities in the world. And for good reason.

 - Best Place to Stay in London for Luxury

 - Best Area to Stay in London for Top Attractions

 Best Area to Stay in London For First Time Visitors

 Covent Garden is my personal favorite and definitely the best place to stay in London if you are a first-timer.

 To me, it is the very heart of authentic London where you can see the living history of the place, wandering around the market seeing many local characters that wouldn’t be out of place in an Alan Jay Lerner production.

 So many of the main attractions like the National Gallery, Houses of Parliament and the London Eye are walking distance from each other.

 If you are into theatre then don’t miss visiting The Strand as it has many of the West End’s best theatres including the Savoy, the Adelphi, and Vaudeville.

-- Best AirBnB in covent Garden: This luxury studio apartment, with seperate kitchen, is beautifully decorated, spotless and really close to the Covent Garden Tube station.
+- Best Airbnb in Covent Garden: This luxury studio apartment, with separate kitchen, is beautifully decorated, spotless, and really close to the Covent Garden Tube station.
 You have the whole apartment to yourself.